certbot/certbot/docs/using.rst

 experimental, Arch linux and FreeBSD now have native packages, so on those systems you can just install ``letsencrypt`` (and perhaps ``letsencrypt-apache``).
-If you'd like to run the latest copy from Git, or run your own locally modified copy of the client, read the developer docs on :doc:`contributing`.
+If you'd like to run the latest copy from Git, or run your own locally modified copy of the client, follow the instructions in the :doc:`contributing`.
 Some `other methods of installation`_ are discussed below.